 We make these as an easy side dish for dinner (the go great with grilled meat), but they also make a great option for meal prep!
 The leftovers hold up well through out the week and you can repurpose them in salads, bowls, or what not.

 If you make this recipe or anything from Eat the Gains, make sure to post it and tag me so I can see all of your creations!!

 Cinnamon Chipotle Grilled Carrots

 - Light grill and let it come up to temperature.
 Mix together coconut oil, cinnamon, chipotle paste, chili powder, and salt.
 Rub mixture evenly all over carrots (I just used my hands).

-- Place on grill over indirect heat and grill for 30-40 minutes, flipping and rotating occasionally.
-Carrots should be slightly soft when you pinch them, but still have a slight firmness towards the inside.
+- Place on grill over indirect heat and grill for 25-30 minutes, flipping and rotating occasionally.
+Carrots should be slightly soft when you pinch them, but still have a slight firmness towards the inside when done.
+Enjoy!